 One of them is the Sébah&Joaillier studio, which has survived more than a century.
 In many history pages, it is known as the most famous photography studio and the most powerful representative of orientalism.

 This studio, which was founded in 1857 by Pascal Sébah, continued to serve until it closed its doors in the 1970s under the name Foto Sabah.

 Pascal Sébah was born in 1823 in Istanbul from a Syriac father and an Armenian Catholic mother.
 There were many non-Muslim families who used French names at that time.
 With his older brother Cosmi Sébah, they wondered about the new invention photography.
-The two brothers opened their first studio in 1857 under the name of P.Sébah Photographe at Tomtom Street No.10 in Pera.
+Two brothers opened their first studio on May 18th, 1857, under the name of P.Sébah Photographe at Tomtom Street No.10 in Pera.
 Although not officially appearing, a French photographer named Antoine Laroche is known to have helped them for several years.

 In the early 1860s they opened a branch at Grande rue de Pera no.232, while the Tomtom studio continued as a printing and negative studio.
 In 1866, when they opened another branch in the present day's Çiçek Pasajı, which was called “le Jardin des Fleurs”, they gave their place at no.232 to an Italian origin photographer Tancrède Dumas.
 2 years later in 1868, a new studio had followed next to the old Russian Embassy in Pera, today’s Russian Consulate, at no.439, the name of this large and magnificent place became then the famous "El Chark - Société Photographique".